As dusk began to fall, I was beginning to despair at my options for setting up my tent.

 To my amazement, the little boy had told his family about meeting a Canadian and he invited me to his home for some dinner.
 Ellia couldn’t have been more than 9 or 10.

 The family all gathered around the table as I recounted hockey stories about my time growing up in the frozen Yukon.
-My Italian is really minimal at this point so much of the xplantion was done with pictures and gestures.
+My Italian is minimal at this point so much of the explantion was done with pictures and gestures.
 The grandmother treated me to an amazing dinner, the husband to his home made wine, and the wife showed me where I could take a shower.
+Afterwards the grandmother showed me how she prepared her sauce!
 And they let me set up my sleeping gear in their cabin in the backyard.

 The next day, as promised, we all went back to the arena to play hockey.
 They had an extra stick for me, more friends showed up and Canada and Italy tied 2-2.
 The game was aborted because of the crazy heat!
 Ellia plays goalie… just like I did at his age!
 His friend Abu spoke French.
 Through Abu translating, I was able to show him a few goal tending tricks and techniques.
 When he got home he excitedly told his parents what I had showed him.
 When the father tried to write something on the paper I had been sketching on, the grandmother scolded him– they wanted to keep it as a souvenir!